Exact Lexicographic Scheduling and Approximate Rescheduling: Approximate Recovery Algorithm with Binding Decisions (Stage 2)

-Similarly to Section \ref{Section:Single_Perturbation}, suppose $C_{\max}^*(m,\mathcal{J})$ is the optimal objective value for the makespan problem instance $(m,\mathcal{J})$.
-Lemma \ref{Lemma:Multiple_Lexicographic_Optimal_Substructure} (i) formalizes the optimal substructure imposed by \ref{eq:lexopt}, (ii) bounds pairwise machine completion time differences in \ref{eq:lexopt} schedules, (iii) quantifies the optimal objective's sensitivity with respect to the number of machines, and (iv) quantifies the objective value sensitivity with respect to processing times.
+Suppose $C_{\max}^*(m,\mathcal{J})$ is the optimal makespan for the $P||C_{\max}$ instance $(m,\mathcal{J})$.
+Lemma \ref{Lemma:Multiple_Lexicographic_Optimal_Substructure} (i) formalizes the optimal substructure imposed by \ref{eq:lexopt}, (ii) bounds pairwise machine completion time differences in \ref{eq:lexopt} schedules, (iii) quantifies the sensitivity of the optimal makespan w.r.t.\ the number of machines, and (iv) quantifies sensitivity of the optimal makespan w.r.t.\ processing times.